Brad Pitt Tosses Angelina Jolie’s Stuff As Kate Hudson Rumors Gain Steam

 That being said, Pitt and Hudson have said nothing about their rumored romance.
 If they really wanted to squash the rumors they would have addressed them by now.
 Until then, we’ll have to keep a close eye to see how this one develops.

 In the meantime, Yahoo is reporting that Brad Pitt is already purging his life of anything that reminds him of Jolie.
-The actor was spotted removing furniture and odd ends from his house in Los Angeles in an effort to remove Jolie’s influence from his life.
+The actor was spotted removing furniture as well as odds and ends from his house in Los Angeles in an effort to remove Jolie’s influence from his life.

 “Brad doesn’t need all of Angelina’s stuff – things like rugs from the Far East, weird ornaments and blankets – and various pieces of furniture which they bought as a couple,” a source explained.
 “He’s downsizing on a lot of things that has accumulated over time.”